 Talk about a major incentive to renovate or build a home in the city of Cincinnati!!
 Tax abatement benefits stay with the property the entire length of the abatement and transfer to any new property owner within the approved time period.
+Again please check with all government entities as these programs are changing each year.

 Once the project is complete and all permits are closed, the homeowner will need to submit a “Residential CRA Application” to the city of Cincinnati.
 Here are the steps to take: